bayesimpact/encompass/README.md

 # Local Development

 Two dockers are available for development:
-- Explorer: A contaner running jupyter notebook for easy exploration and model testing.
+- Explorer: A container running jupyter notebook for easy exploration and model testing.
 - Backend: A container running a Flask API served by uWSGI and Nginx.

 ## Setup